NathStevo97/NathStevo97/README.md

 I'm also dabbling in JavaScript and Golang for awareness.

 - 🔭 I’m currently working on renewing my Terraform Associate certification and working on the AWS Solution Architect Associate certification.
-- 🌱 I’m currently in between projects whilst working for [Opencast Software](https://opencastsoftware.com/); my most recent project involved setting up a data cataloguing platform on AWS.
+- 🌱 I’m currently in between projects whilst working for [Opencast Software](https://opencastsoftware.com/); my most recent project involved setting up a data cataloging platform on AWS.
-- :book: I'm currently reading The Phoenix Project
+- :book: I'm currently reading Peaky Blinders - The Real Story of Birmingham's most notorious gangs
 - 😄 Pronouns: He/Him

 When not working, I'll typically either be:<br>